localstack/docs/content/en/user-guide/integrations/pulumi/index.md

 └── tsconfig.json
 {{< / command >}}

 Modify your stack configuration in `Pulumi.dev.yaml` to include endpoints for AWS services pointing to `http://localhost:4566`.
+However, these endpoints may change depending on the AWS plugin version you are using.

 ```yaml
 config: